 Frequently Asked Questions

-What are the best photos to take on Tinder?
+What are the best photos to use on Tinder?

-Is it okay to use selfies for Tinder?
+Is it okay to use selfies on Tinder?